 4. The Indian Masters’ Version by Sonu Nigam & Sukhwinder Singh (1992)

 Highlights: This is a really cool (and rare) rendition by two of Bollywood’s most famous singers, Sonu Nigam and Sukhwinder Singh.
-Unlike the raw and spontaneous nature of traditional qawwali, what comes through more here is their amazing, highly-trained voices.
+While not focusing on the raw and spontaneous nature of traditional qawwali, this version lets their amazing, highly-trained voices shine.